Scrusse/ChessArm/README.md

 In this project, I didn't want to just brush by the designing aspect and rip some chess piece designs off the internet.
 I wanted to actually try to design my own.
 Not only would it make it more legit, but it would be fun and give me good practice with Onshape.
 So that is exactly what I did.
 Using the revolve tool, I could create a 2d sketch of a chess piece cut in half.
 All I would have to do is revolve it around the center construction line and the sketch would become a chess piece.
 There were some complications with the parts of the special pieces where I would have to create a seperate sketch on a seperate plane to remove sections from parts of pieces.
 Another complication was the knight.
 Of course, the knight isn't a symmetrical piece and couldn't use the revolve tool.
 My solution?
 Create a base using the revolve tool and then extrude a flat sketch onto it.
 Did it look good?
 Not exactly, but I think the unicorn horn made up for it.

-The images below are the pawn, the first piece I made.
+The images below are of the pawn, the first piece I made.
 I made this completely from scratch using no reference images.
 Splines, while they are the worst lines in existance, were my only choice here.
 I just messed around with some ovals and splines and got what is shown here.

 This is the bishop.
 It uses the same base as the pawn and with a stretched out body.
 The top is pointed and has another smaller tip on it's head.
 There is a cut through the head that is made by creating a sketch seperate from the original one and removing material from that one section in a straight line (as opposed to a revolved one).